mudler/p5-Deeme-Backend-Mango/README.md

 # DESCRIPTION

-Deeme::Backend::Mango is a MongoDB Deeme memory backend using Mango.
+Deeme::Backend::Mango is a MongoDB Deeme database backend using Mango.

 # AUTHOR